Vietnam AI Stars 2026

 Format

-Each of the 3 finalist teams will deliver an on-stage presentation and live demo, followed by Q&A from an expert judge pane.
-Presentation time is 15-minute maximum.
+Each of the 3 finalist teams will deliver an on-stage presentation on Aug 23, 2025 and live demo, followed by Q&A from an expert judge panel.
+The suggested format for each team at Finals: – 15-minute Stage

 Presentation